kliushnichenko/jsonschema-generator-apt/README.md

 String schema = schemaGenerator.generate(method, typesToIgnore);
 ```

+## How to enrich schema with OpenAPI annotations?

-## How to mark field as not required?
+### How to mark field as not required?

 By default, schema generator marks all class fields as required.
 To mark field as not required, you can use `@Schema` annotation from `io.swagger.v3.oas.annotations.media` package: